11 Best Resorts in Kauai (Luxury Hotels and Condos)

 Cons

 The beach is too rough for swimming.
-(But there’s a huge saltwater lagoon with a man-made beach that’s especially popular with wee ones.)
+But there’s a huge saltwater lagoon with a man-made beach to compensate (and it’s especially popular with wee ones).

 Pesky irritant

-In exchange, you get self-parking, self-service washer and dryer use, and activities like guided sunrise walks, fitness and yoga classes, and tennis and pickleball court time.
+In exchange, you get self-parking, self-service washer and dryer use, plus activities like guided sunrise walks, fitness and yoga classes, and tennis and pickleball court time.
 (WiFi is included in your stay.)

 Grand Hyatt Kauai Resort and Spa: Check rates and availability